Who is Robert Hoisan?

 Robert's view on human life could be considered a pioneering concept in thought.
 He is arguing about people in terms of (x) being more or less relevant than (y) within the dynamic flow of the world.

 "The absolute 'relevancy' is unknown to us.
-However, we have a duty to remove any obstacles which are allowing us to slip into a web of emptiness, and, without affecting our individual degree of relevancy, are in fact pulling us apart from the center of our collective, meaningful duty: progress".
+However, we have a duty to remove any obstacles that are allowing us to slip into a web of emptiness, and which, without affecting our individual degree of relevancy, are in fact pulling us apart from the center of our collective, meaningful duty: progress".

 "Life is a gift which is wasted by so many who are preoccupied with insignificant details and irrelevant worries.
 Such small things, which do not matter to anyone else but themselves, are depriving people of the most sublime of all purposes of life: becoming a better person".